Pidzamochok Castle

 It was built by the Tworowski-Buchacki family.
-It was rebuilt by the Potocki-Movile family in 16-17th century in the Renaissance style.
+It was rebuilt by the Potocki-Movile family in the 16th–17th centuries in the Renaissance style.
 It was a defensive structure, and saw combat several times.
-It fell in disrepair following its destruction by the Ottomans in the late 17th century.
-During the 19th century, while in the Austrian partition (following the partitions of Poland) it was partially demolished to reclaim building material.
-Now it is a tourist attraction the castle ruins are open to visitors.
+It fell into disrepair following its destruction by the Ottomans in the late 17th century.
+During the 19th century, while in the Austrian Partition (following the partitions of Poland) it was partially demolished to reclaim building material.
+Now it is a tourist attraction and the castle ruins are open to visitors.
+The castle is managed by the Castles of Ternopil Oblast National Reserve.